 Starting 1 June 2021, Fulco libraries will begin Phase 2 of COVID-19 re-opening.
-Curbside pick-up will be discontinued.
-Library hours: Mon & Tues from 10am til 8pm and Wed-Sat 10am til 6pm.
 Patrons are asked to wear masks (regardless of vaccine status).
-For additional information visit www.fulcolibrary.org/reopening
+For current hours and information visit www.fulcolibrary.org

 Darwin.
 They say he read novels to relax, But only certain kinds: nothing that ended unhappily.
 If he happened on something like that, enraged, he flung the book into the fire.

 True or not, I’m ready to believe it.

 Scanning in his mind so many times and places, he’d had enough with dying species, the triumphs of the strong over the weak, the endless struggle to survive, all doomed sooner or later.
 He’d earned the right to happy endings, at least in fiction with its micro-scales.

 Hence the indispensable silver lining, the lovers reunited, the families reconciled, the doubts dispelled, fidelity rewarded, fortunes regained, treasures uncovered, stiff-necked neighbors mending their ways, good names restored, greed daunted, old maids married off to worthy parsons, troublemakers banished to other hemispheres, forgers of documents tossed down the stairs, seducers scurrying to the altar, orphans sheltered, widows comforted, pride humbled, wounds healed, prodigal sons summoned home, cups of sorrow thrown into the ocean, hankies drenched with tears of reconciliation, general merriment and celebration, and the dog Fido, gone astray in the first chapter, turns up barking gladly in the last.